 Additional support from Ireland Council members has helped establish the student Keough Summer Internship Program, student grants for summer Irish language study and for student independent research, a popular undergraduate Archeology of Ireland course, and an on-going archeological excavation off the coast of Galway run by a collaborative team of Notre Dame and Irish faculty and students.
 The presence of the Keough-Naughton Institute for Irish Studies has also helped Notre Dame's Hesburgh Library secure endowments for major collections and become a destination library in the field, visited by scholars worldwide.

 All this has not happened by accident, but has been accomplished with the combined and coordinated support of Notre Dame’s students, donors, faculty and administration.
 From its early beginnings, the Keough-Naughton Institute’s goal has been clear and unwavering: to bring Ireland to Notre Dame and Notre Dame to Ireland.
 It is particularly fitting that as our Institute joined the University's newest school, the Keough School of Global Affairs, we have added a third strand to that goal: to bring Ireland to the world.
-Our 1916 Irish Rebellion documentary and recent conference on "Worlding of Irish Studies," are exemplars of that strand.
+Our 1916 The Irish Rebellion documentary and 2016 conference on the "Worlding of Irish Studies," are exemplars of that strand.

 As Director of the Keough-Naughton Institute, I have been blessed from the beginning to be involved in a program that helps strengthen Notre Dame’s lasting ties to Ireland, ties that have only been made stronger by distance and years.